code-for-india/procurement-spyder/docs/Tasks.md

 ## Tasks

 * [Yogi and Fizer] Cron job in openshift for every 6 hours
-* [Yogi and Fizer] Subscription does not work properly in openshift.
 * [Fizer] Create video
 * [Fizer] Reply to Ankur and Code for india with the video
 * [Fizer] Recaptcha does not displayed in certain browsers